-While January could be among the slowest months of the year for many inns and B&Bs along Maine’s Midcoast, the four Historic Inns of Rockland are gearing up for the annual winter pie-a-thon.
-Celebrating National Pie Day (observed every year on January 23) one day ahead of schedule, the innkeepers at Berry Manor Inn, LimeRock Inn, Captain Lindsey House and Granite Inn are busy planning and coordinating the 8th Annual Pies On Parade Tour to be held Sunday, January 22, 2012 from 1-5pm.
+While January could be among the slowest months of the year for many inns and B&Bs along Maine’s Midcoast, the three Historic Inns of Rockland are gearing up for the annual winter pie-a-thon.
+Celebrating National Pie Day (observed every year on January 23) one day ahead of schedule, the innkeepers at Berry Manor Inn, LimeRock Inn and Granite Inn are busy planning and coordinating the 8th Annual Pies On Parade Tour to be held Sunday, January 22, 2012 from 1-5pm.

 As you can imagine, many hours go into planning this event.
 In fact, the preparation for the next pie tour begins the day after the last one happened and continues throughout the year.
 The list of tasks is long including recruiting participating businesses and partners, creating tour maps, promoting the event regionally and nationally, and then keeping everyone informed.
 Next comes the push for ticket sales, and oh yes…each of these innkeepers also needs to bake 50 or more pies in between the coordination of the event.